playframework/playframework/documentation/manual/working/commonGuide/database/AccessingAnSQLDatabase.md

 ### Exposing the datasource through JNDI

 Some libraries expect to retrieve the `Datasource` reference from [JNDI](https://docs.oracle.com/javase/tutorial/jndi/overview/index.html).
-You can expose any Play managed datasource via JDNI by adding this configuration in `conf/application.conf`:
+You can expose any Play managed datasource via JNDI by adding this configuration in `conf/application.conf`:

 ```properties
 db.default.driver=org.h2.Driver